What Are Medicare Supplement Plans?

 It is important to know how much a Medicare Supplement plan costs now and consider what it could cost you in the future.
 Plan prices vary by state so where you live plays a role in how much you pay.

-A quick search on medicare.gov revealed plan premiums from $34 (High-Deductbile Plan F) a month in Los Angeles, California to $353 (Plan F) a month in West Palm Beach, Florida.
+A quick search on medicare.gov revealed plan premiums estimated at $34 (High-Deductbile Plan F) a month in Los Angeles, California, and an estimated $353 (Plan F) a month in West Palm Beach, Florida.

 The premium is not only determined by the area where you live but also the plan that you choose.
 The cheapest plan ($34) will not cover as many of your medical expenses as the most expensive ($353).